adi-1806/Scrapy/README.md

 This is a Web Scraping project.

-In this project, Chocolate names from 'chocolate.co.uk' crawled and stored into json or csv files.
+In this project, Using Scrapy.org Chocolate names from 'chocolate.co.uk' crawled and stored into json or csv files.

 Extracted data is saved in mydata.csv and mydata.json files